Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Auburn University

 Drone operations on Auburn campus require authorization from the Office of Risk Management and Safety.
-Auburn has an active drone research program through the Department of Aviation.
+Auburn maintains an active drone research program through the Department of Aviation.

 Restrictions: Prior authorization required for all campus flights.
 No flights over crowds or sporting events.